linusg/rpi-backlight/README.rst

 - Allow to set the brightness fading duration in ``set_brightness(value)``
 - Create a really simple GUI in ``pygobject`` to change the display brightness, maybe just a scale/slider
+  - Partially done, but only tested on Ubuntu 16.04 / Python 3.5
+  - Make GUI more stable
+  - Ensure it runs on the Pi under both Python 2 and 3

 I would be happy if you can help shortening this todo-list!